Irminsul – Mysterious Sacred Symbol Of The Saxons – Is It Linked To Yggdrasil And God Odin?

 It was before Odin had become the undisputed chief of the gods.
 Later, his great role as the chief god was significantly diminished.

-The word Irmin can be traced to Old Norse because it means Jörmunr, just like Yggr was one of the names of Odin.
+The word Irmin can be traced to Old Norse because it means Jörmunr, just like Yggr was one of Odin's names.

 The Norse god Odin always sought wisdom, even at great personal cost.
 In his quest for wisdom, Odin sacrificed his eye in exchange for a drink from Mimir’s well, and he also hanged himself voluntarily on Yggdrasil tree, without bread and drink, until he died.

-Since so little is known about God Irmin, it is very possible the sacred pillar Irminsul is somehow linked to Yggdrasil and God Odin.
+Since so little is known about God Irmin, the sacred pillar Irminsul may be somehow linked to Yggdrasil and God Odin.

 Some scholars have tried to find a connection between Irminsul and the towering pillars of Externsteine located in the Teutoburg Forest north of the Rhine in Germany.